Hello. In this post, we will discuss Cost Inflation Index for AY 2020-21 or FY 2019-20.

 In order to reduce the amount of tax, the selling price of the asset can be indexed so as to consider the asset’s current value, taking into consideration the inflation reducing its value.
 This way, the profit derived from the sale would be lower, thus reducing the capital gains payable.

-The New Cost Inflation Index for financial year 2017-18 is 272.
+The New Cost Inflation Index for the financial year 2018-19 is 280.
 This year, the CBDT has also changed the base year from 1981 to 2001.
 So currently, 2001-02 will be taken as the base year for calculation.
 In the below table, the new indices are specified.

 Cost of Inflation Index from FY 2018-19 or AY 2019-20 for Long Term Capital Gains